reshamas/fastai_deeplearn_part1/courses/v4-dl1/lesson_01.md

 - [ ] do the questionnaire at the end of the chapter (not everything has been covered yet, answer only the questions that you can)
 - [ ] try to get comfortable with running code

-### Ways to reference documentation in Jupyter Notebook
+## Referencing Documentation in Jupyter Notebook
 - `?` interactive python guide
 - `??` interactive python guide
 - `?learn` gives